 Additional recommendations: The IBCC discussed the need for two additional points that focus on funding agricultural infrastructure and agricultural IPPs.
-The latter recommendation will support agricultural and municipal IPPs that reduce reliance on agricultural dry-up.
+The latter recommendation will support

 ROBERT T. SAKATA

 SOUTH PLATTE RIVER BASIN

 Robert is a vegetable farmer in Brighton and served on the Water Quality Control Commission, Metro Roundtable, and several other boards where he's demonstrated leadership statewide in the agriculture and water community.
 Robert is pictured on his farm.